 Flat rates shipping.

-A hassle-free method; this allows you to offer a flat fee on every order, which is also a good way to estimate your financials when building your path to how to sell online.
+A hassle-free method; this allows you to offer a flat fee on every order, which is also a good way to estimate your financials when building your path to how to start an online business.

 Shipping rates based on weight, order total or distance.